Find Your Perfect School

 University of Virginia

 The United Nations Educational, Scientific, and Cultural Organization (UNESCO) World Heritage site has been considered the university’s idyllic architecture as a design masterpiece.
-Thomas Jefferson didn’t only author the American Declaration of Independence and became the third president of the United States; he was also a very talented architect.
+Thomas Jefferson not only authored the American Declaration of Independence and became the third president of the United States; he was also a very talented architect.

 The Academical Village, modeled after the Pantheon in Rome, includes the Rotunda, the Lawn, and the Range and creates a haven for students.
 Across grounds and throughout the world, what Thomas Jefferson started lives on in every UVA student, faculty, staff, and especially in its alumni.
 They continue to challenge conventions and break barriers as a community driven by the same passion they learned from the university.